UNITED STATES

 The accompanying unaudited condensed consolidated financial statements of the Company have been prepared in accordance with the rules and regulations of the Securities and Exchange Commission (the “SEC”), including the instructions to Form 10-Q and Regulation S-X. Certain information and note disclosures normally included in financial statements prepared in accordance with generally accepted accounting principles in the United States of America (“U.S. GAAP”), have been condensed or omitted from these statements pursuant to such rules and regulations and, accordingly, they do not include all the information and notes necessary for comprehensive financial statements and should be read in conjunction with our audited consolidated financial statements.

-While the information presented in the accompanying financial statements is unaudited, it includes all adjustments which are, in the opinion of the management, necessary to present fairly the financial position, results of operations and cash flows for the periods presented in accordance with the accounting principles generally accepted in the United States of America (“US GAAP”).
-In the opinion of management, all adjustments considered necessary for a fair presentation of the results of operations and financial position have been included and all such adjustments are statements prepared in accordance with US GAAP have been condensed or omitted.
-These financial statements should be read in conjunction with the Company’s December 31, 2021 audited financial statements and notes that can be expected for the year ending December 31, 2022.
+While the information presented in the accompanying financial statements is unaudited, it includes all adjustments which are, in the opinion of the management, necessary to present fairly the financial position, results of operations and cash flows for the periods presented in accordance with the accounting principles generally accepted in the U.S. GAAP.
+In the opinion of management, all adjustments considered necessary for a fair presentation of the results of operations and financial position have been included and prepared in accordance with U.S. GAAP.
+These financial statements should be read in conjunction with the Company’s December 31, 2023, audited financial statements and notes.

 6 |